hzwer/ECCV2022-RIFE/README.md

 ## Introduction
 This project is the implement of [Real-Time Intermediate Flow Estimation for Video Frame Interpolation](https://arxiv.org/abs/2011.06294).
 Currently, our model can run 30+FPS for 2X 720p interpolation on a 2080Ti GPU.
 It supports arbitrary-timestep interpolation between a pair of images.

-**2023.9.25 - We recently release a [new v4.7 model](https://github.com/hzwer/Practical-RIFE/blob/main/README.md#model-list) optimized for anime scenes!** 🎉
+**2023.10 - We recently release new [v4.7-4.8](https://github.com/hzwer/Practical-RIFE/blob/main/README.md#model-list) optimized for anime scenes!** 🎉

 2022.7.4 - Our paper is accepted by ECCV2022.
 Thanks to all relevant authors, contributors and users!